aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

 Returns a [Range](../../com.aspose.cells/range) object that represents the rectangular intersection of two ranges.

+**Remarks**

 If the two ranges are not intersected, returns null.

 **Example**